Skip to main content

 BluWizard

 Heya, BluWizard here!
-Just wanna hop in to give you a scoop on Poiyomi 9.2, a major update to the shader!
+Just wanna hop in to give you some info on Poiyomi 9.2, a major update to the shader that has just released!

 While most of the features haven't changed, this update has introduced native support for VRC Light Volumes, an excellent voxel-based Light Probes replacement for VRChat Worlds.
 Alongside that, are various amount of bug fixes and improvements!
 See the Changelog Blog for all the details.